Author: Dr. Athanasios Pallis

 The existence of regulatory entry barriers can be understood, at least in part, with insights from public choice theories.
 They are the result of the lobby efforts of incumbent firms to persuade policy-makers to deter further entry and secure profits or serve the wish to extract rents.
 Both of these explanations underline the adverse welfare effects of entry barriers, with the latter associated with higher levels of informal economies rather than better quality goods and services.

-These public-choice theories suggest that that the emergence of legal and institutional entry barriers to serving the interests of incumbent firms, public port authorities, or state agencies may not be ruled out in advance.
+These public-choice theories suggest that the emergence of legal and institutional entry barriers to serve the interests of incumbent firms, public port authorities, or state agencies may not be ruled out in advance.
 Ports are traditionally strong, locally-oriented communities with close relationships between the port authority and port service providers.
 In such an environment, entry barriers may develop to serve the interests of the incumbent port community.
 An alternative explanation along the same lines, namely that legal and institutional entry barriers are the result of the lobbying of interest groups, is that a public port authority creates entry barriers in order to collect economic rents.
 In many ports, port authorities offer additional services such as pilotage, towage, and port labor.
 Entry barriers for such services increase the market power of the port authority in these markets.

 Natural barriers that constrain port capacity can limit entry, particularly firms requiring land in the port.
 In many ports, there is simply no space for additional berths, warehouses, and other facilities.
 The lack of suitable locations and environmental regulations constrain expansion to protect incumbents from new entrants.
-Such entry barriers are particularly relevant if alternative ports are imperfect substitutes, such as differences in hinterland infrastructure or nautical access, including deviation from main routes.
+Such entry barriers are particularly relevant if alternative ports are imperfect substitutes, for example if there are differences in hinterland infrastructure or nautical access, including deviation from main routes.
 Such deficiency is the case in many ports and for many commodities.
 Greenfield port development (building port infrastructure in a completely new location) is not usually a viable strategy for entry.
 Large investments are often required for dredging, quay construction, access roads, and port superstructure.
 In most existing ports, public authorities have contributed a large share of these investments without direct cost recovery.
 Thus, private greenfield port development is unlikely to emerge.
 This supposition further strengthens the case for low entry barriers in existing port complexes.

 5. Policies to Reduce Entry Barriers